snowman-repos/book/project_managers/README.md

+Your goal here is to assemble the entire team so they all hear the same message at the start of the project.
+Instruct all participants to look for meeting materials on a specified date and to prepare for the meeting by reviewing them.

 When running kick-off meetings we’re trying to answer the basic questions:
 Why – Why are we doing this project in the first place?
 What business need does it satisfy?
 How does this project meet a consumer need?
 What – What’s the solution?
 What are we going to do / make?